kavana1105/social-media-agent/README.md

 An AI-powered social media content planning and generation tool built with Streamlit and OpenAI GPT-4.

+## 🌐 Live Demo

+**[Try it now!](https://YOUR-APP-URL.streamlit.app)** ← Replace with your actual Streamlit URL after deployment

+> Note: You'll need to provide your own OpenAI API key in the deployed version for security reasons.

 ## 🚀 Features

 - **30-Day Content Plan Generator** - Create a complete month of content ideas